luke-goddard/enumy/README.md

 #### Permisionss Scan

 This scan is going to find file that are globaly writable files, uneven permissions and unowned files.
 See [here](http://infosecisland.com/blogview/8494-Keeping-Linux-File-Systems-Clean-and-Secure.html) for inspiration of the scan.

+#### File System Scan

+This scan would be useful for people trying to harden their Linux machine.
+It will highlight issues such as unencrypted drives and insecure mounting configurations.